chemi5t/Hangman/README.md

 1. More words to guess from.
 2. Give the option of themes to choose from which words may be guessed.
 3. Have AI extend your options for words.
-4. A setting introduced to change the difficulty level of the game, i.e., longer words to guess.
+4. A setting introduced to change the difficulty level of the game i.e. longer words to guess.
-5. Can create new rules where you are rewarded for consecutive correct guesses, i.e., life added onto your tally.
+5. Can create new rules where you are rewarded for consecutive correct guesses i.e. life added onto your tally.